- Live Rates

 In the era of COVID-19, the buying and selling of property is approaching the pre-pandemic tempo.
-While the supply of listed and available homes for sale is on the low side, sales prices have dropped very little: the average in May was $467,500.
-This is perhaps because incomes in Portland are in the ascendancy, showing no signs of leveling or declining.
-Unemployment is lower than the national average, while the median household income sits at $53,230.
-Realtors and investors believe the coronavirus may slow luxury condo sales but little else.
+While The supply of listed and available homes for sale is on the low side, and sales prices have increased quite a bit over the past couple of years: the average in January 2021 was $497,589.

 Since 1992, Sammamish Mortgage has been assisting clients who want to get mortgages.
 Based in the Pacific Northwest, Sammamish Mortgage has been helping those in Washington, Oregon, Colorado, and Idaho.

 Contact Us immediately if you want to get a rate quote, and we can help guide you through the process.
 Furthermore, you can easily View Rates directly on our website.
 You can also, if you are ready, Apply Instantly or get a Quick Rate Quote.
 We are here for you with any mortgage-related needs that you may have.

 Condominium owners and buyers have previously been at a disadvantage when trying to use the Federal Housing Authority (FHA) support to get a home mortgage.
 Single-family homes could get better FHA mortgage deals than condominiums.
 In October 2019, this changes.